• Home

 Hatchets sit in a finished axe throwing target.

 Axe throwing has quickly become one of the biggest hobbies around.
 In years past, the sport was commonly found at lumberjack competitions or themed festivals.
-Recently, leagues have been popping all across the U.S. Although, with targets usually only found at special facilities, practicing your throws can be challenging.
-We’re here to make it easy to hone your skills in the comfort of your own backyard.
-Our how-to guide will give you a basic overview of how to build your own axe throwing target.
-For a more in-depth look at making a target, head to our YouTube channel.
+Recently, leagues have been popping up across the U.S. Although, with targets usually only found at special facilities, practicing throws can be challenging.
+We are here to make it easy to hone your skills in the comfort of your backyard.
+Our how-to guide will give you a basic overview of how to build your axe-throwing target.
+Head to our YouTube channel for a more in-depth look at making a target.

 Materials